thirdandgrove/tag-gulp-starter/README.md

 * Add your icons to `src/images/icons/` and run the `gulp icons` task.
   This will optimize your SVGs and create an icon font with scss partial.
 * Tip: If your icons seem tiny or invisible despite normal font sizes, make sure that none of the svg files have `width="100%"` and/or `height="100%"` on the `<svg>` tag.
+* Tip: If running `gulp icons` returns an error, sometimes this can be caused by a malformed svg.
+Try converting the shape to outlines, expand to bounds, then clip to artboard.

 ### Sass-lint
 Sass-lint accepts `YML` or `JSON` files.
 Config needs to be in project root unless you specify in `package.json`.